 Cleaning Outside the Home

-- Porches/Decks: Remove all items and spray down with a hose.
+- Porches/Decks: Remove all items and spray them down with a hose.
 Clean any deck furniture.
 Thoroughly clean any BBQ or cooking areas.
 Power wash any hard to clean areas.

 - Gutters: Thoroughly remove any debris and spray with a hose.
 Note any areas that need to be repaired.